 With population growth, food production in the United States is reaching maximum capacity.
 Current trends in development create a struggle between farming and living.
 These two practices are modeled for their own benefit and are soon to clash in a disastrous agglomeration.
 The 30,000 plus residents of San Diego’s central urban context consume 21,231,000 pounds of produce each year.
 A new type of residential tower needs to come forth.
 Utilizing vertical farming, a new model of urban living can be tested in a dense community.

-The residential/farm tower located in a vertical community of tourist resources and developer condominiums will provide fresh produce daily to celebrate a direct injection of local goods from farm to market.
-It proposes a new level of social interface and engagement of the community from farm to market from community to education; let’s Live, Share, and Grow within our city.
+The residential farm tower located in a vertical community of tourist resources and developer condominiums will provide fresh produce daily to celebrate a direct injection of local goods from farm to market.
+It proposes a new level of social interface and engagement of the community.
+Let’s live, share, and grow within our city.